 $120.00 - Out of stock

-Rare tenth issue from 1975 of this now classic 1970’s architectural series, the great GI (Global Interior) from Tokyo, Japan.
+Rare fifth issue from 1973 (complete with original issue printed slip-case) of this now classic 1970’s architectural series, the great GI (Global Interior) from Tokyo, Japan.

 One of the finest interior architecture journal series ever published, GI “The Series of Global Interior” came from the producers of the highly esteemed GA (Global Architecture), GA Document, GA Houses, etc. architectural publications.